 Intel Core i7-10700K

-It faces stiff competition on the Intel front, however, as the Core i7-10700K is one of the best processors available today.
-It too has eight cores and supports 16 threads, but can boost to 5.1GHz on a handful of cores at once.
-It’s one of the most powerful gaming processors ever made and easily outstrips its counterpart in the last-generation – especially if you’re gaming and streaming at the same time.
+Using Intel’s Turbo Boost technology, the i7-10700K can also reach up to 5.1GHz in clock speeds, making it one of the most powerful gaming processors ever made, easily outstripping its counterpart in the last-generation – especially if you’re gaming and streaming at the same time.

 Intel Core i9-10900K Vs. AMD Ryzen 9 3900X